The House Sitters Guide To Handover Days (+ Bonus House Sitting Checklist)

 House Sitting Handover Guide

-House Sitting Handover – Moving In
+What is a House Sitting Handover

 Just so we are all on the same page, the handover is when the homeowner hands the house over.
+For some people, it’s something they have done many times before, and it’s not a big deal.

-For others, it might be their first time and there are some nerves and uneasiness, which is to be expected.
+For others, it might be their first time, and there are some nerves and uneasiness, which is to be expected.
+This can sometimes be a fair bit; remember you are doing the house sitting in exchange for rent.
+It is a little strange leaving your belongings, home, and pets to a stranger, right?

-What Information You Need Before Handover
+What Information Do You Need Before Handover

 Before handover, you should have had communication with the homeowner.
 We usually send an extensive document with a whole range of questions and information for them to fill out.